INTRODUCTION

 IMPROVING FLEXIBILITY AND MOBILITY

-Stability ball movements often involve a greater range of motion compared to floor-based exercises.
+Stability ball movements often involve a greater range of motion compared to floor-based activities.
 Whether you’re performing back extensions or spine twists, the ball helps open up the body safely.
-Engaging your core with stability ball exercises can simultaneously build strength and improve mobility, particularly through the hips and lumbar spine.
+Engaging your core with a stability ball can simultaneously build strength and improve mobility, particularly through the hips and lumbar spine.
 These are essential for preventing stiffness and ensuring smooth and pain-free motion during everyday activities.

 ACTIVATING THE OBLIQUES WITH ROTATIONAL MOVES

-Many stability ball exercises involve twisting or rotating, which is ideal for targeting the obliques.
+Many stability ball workouts involve twisting or rotating, which is ideal for targeting the obliques.
 Rotational movements such as Russian twists on the ball or side-lying crunches demand high engagement from the sides of the core.
 These moves support spinal health and athletic performance.
-Including them when you engage your core with stability ball exercises ensures a balanced and well-developed midsection that supports strength in all directions.
+Including them when you engage your core with a stability ball workout ensures a balanced and well-developed midsection that supports strength in all directions.

 SUPPORTING SPINAL ALIGNMENT AND POSTURE